Buyer’s FAQ on real estate commission rebates

 Renter’s FAQ on real estate commission rebates

-New York is one of the few cities in the world where the tenant covers the broker’s fees for the agent hired by the landlord.
+New York is one of the few cities where the tenant covers the broker’s fees for the agent hired by the landlord.

 Most apartments are listed with a 15% commission.
-In essence, that means that as a tenant, you need to pay the listing agent 15% of the annual rent.
-That fee is split if the tenant has broker representation.
+In essence, you need to pay the listing agent 15% of the annual rent as a tenant, and that fee is split if the tenant has broker representation.

 Unfortunately not.
 If you rent directly with the listing agent, you are still responsible for the standard 15% commission of the annual rent.